nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 }
 ```

+See [Razor Lifecycle Events](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-8.0#when-parameters-are-set-setparametersasync) for details about when parameters are set and how to manage that event.

 #### Cascading Parameters

 - Used for passing data farther down the Component hierarchy requires using `CascadingParameters`.
 - Use `[CascadingParameter(Key=string)]` to define the Cascading Parameter in the Component Fragment.
 - Use `<CascadingValue Key=string Value=string>` and `</CascadingValue>` to _wrap_ descendent Component elements so they have access to the Cascading Parameter(s).

-_Note_: Objects can be passed using Cascading Parameters, it is not limited to value-type variables.
+_Note_: Objects can be passed using Cascading Parameters - it is not limited to value-type variables.

 #### AppState